About the Author

 Availability for Consulting

 Does your music program want training and advice on how to integrate technology into education?
-Ae you tired of boring professional development sessions that have nothing to do with music and technology?
+Ae you tired of professional development sessions that have nothing to do with music education and technology?
 Dr. Russell is available (on a limited basis during the school year) to work in partnership with schools or organizations, advising them how to use technology in order to meet their educational objectives or overcome problems in all subject areas, not “just” music education.

 In addition to his skills with iPads, iPhones, iPod Touches, and Mac and PC Computers, Dr. Russell is a SMART Certified Trainer on PC and Mac platforms (version 10), and also holds certification on the use of SMART Response systems.
 He is also able to lead professional development on Chromebook and Android platforms in music education–although these devices do offer some challenges to technology integration in music education.
 As a technology coach, Dr. Russell is familiar with Finale, SmartMusic, Notion, PowerPoint, Microsoft Office, Apple iWork, Apple iLife, iBooks Author, and many other applications.

 Dr. Russell is also available for presentations at technology conferences, music education conferences, and colleges and universities.
 He is open to sponsorship from companies or developers to present at sessions across the country and/or world.
-His energy, knowledge, teaching skills, enthusiasm, and sense of humor will help your staff reach the next level of technology integration.
+His energy, knowledge, teaching skills, enthusiasm, honesty, and sense of humor will help your staff reach the next level of technology integration.

 Please send an e-mail to techinmusiced @ g m a i l . c o m for further information.